CIPPIC-CA/SmartCityToolkit/privacy.md

 Office of the Ontario Information and Privacy Commissioner, ["De-identification Guidelines for Structured Data"](https://www.ipc.on.ca/wp-content/uploads/2016/08/Deidentification-Guidelines-for-Structured-Data.pdf), (June 2016).

  * Guidelines for systematically addressing potentially identifiable information in organized data.

+Office of the Privacy Commissioner of Canada, [Which Privacy Law Applies](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/02_05_d_15/).

+ * A useful decision tree tool for determining which privacy law may apply in a situation - if any.

+### Regulatory Publications

+Office of the Ontario Information and Privacy Commissioner, [Webcast:  Building Smart Cities and Ensuring Public Trust](http://livemedia.biz/ipc2019.html), (January 24, 2019).

+ * Panel discussion on privacy issues raised by smart city proposals and regulatory responses to those risks.

 Office of the Privacy Commissioner of Canada, [Summary of Privacy Laws in Canada](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/02_05_d_15/).